hjohn/TemplatedJDBC/README.md

 ```
 > SQL: `INSERT INTO employee (id, name, salary) VALUES (?, ?, ?)`

 The above statement will take the required values directly form the record.
-Note that this is still error prone as the order of the fields must match those of the record.
+Note that this is still error prone as the order, and number of the fields must match those of the record.

 ## Introducing `Reflector`s, `Mapper`s and `Extractor`s